wubw/BinweiBlog/2019/machine_learning_basic.rst

 ===========================

 .. post:: Jan 13, 2019
-   :tags:
+   :tags: ai
-   :category:
+   :category: ComputerScience

 This blog introduces the basic knowledge of machine learning.
 The details of algorithm and programming will come in later blogs.
-机器学习：不显式编程地赋予计算机能力的研究领域
+Machine learning is a technology which can resolve the computational problem without programming specifically.

 .. contents::

 Process
 ============

-Machine learning project has its own process, which start with asking the right questions.
+Machine learning project has its own process, which starts with asking the right questions.

-* Choosing what question to ask is the most important part of the process
 * Ask yourself: Do you have the right data to answer the question?
 * Ask yourself: Do you know how you'll measure success?